 I always let you know which recipe we used in our photographs, but I also tell you which of the other basic recipes will work too!
 Usually you can interchange several of the recipes depending on what you have for slime supplies.

-THIS SLIME: LIQUID STARCH SLIME RECIPE + ONE SPECIAL INGREDIENT
+THIS SLIME USES: LIQUID STARCH SLIME RECIPE + ONE SPECIAL INGREDIENT

-Make sure to read through our recommended slime supplies and print out a slime supplies checklist for your next trip to the store.
-After the supplies listed below you will see click here black boxes for slime recipes that will work with this theme.
+Make sure to read through our recommended slime supplies and print out a simple slime supplies shopping list for your next trip to the store.

 White Washable PVA School Glue